Vassell’s 3-pointers send Florida State over Virginia Tech

 Tyrece Radford paced the Hokies (14-8, 5-6) with 18 points.
 Virginia Tech lost its third consecutive game.

+“I’m not going to make excuses,” Virginia Tech coach Mike Young said.
+“You’ve got to find ways to win.
+We are in a bit of a hole here, but as I told them after the game, we control everything … Play better basketball.
+Find ways to win.
+Come back over here tomorrow and fight again.
+Get to Georgia Tech and play a little bit better.”

-Vassell connected on his first six shots from the floor — five 3-pointers — and made 8 of 10 for the game.
+Vassell connected on his first six shots from the floor -- five 3-pointers -- and made 8 of 10 for the game.
+He was the lone Florida State player in double figures, but 10 different Seminoles scored and seven scored at least seven points.

+“We had a lot of guys contribute a little bit,” Florida State coach Leonard Hamilton said.
+“That’s kind of who we are.
+We win games by committee.
+I thought that really made a difference.
+We had everyone basically contributing in some kind of way, and Devin just happened to be our lead dog tonight.
+It’s been that way all year.
+It always seems to be somebody else stepping up.
+That’s who we are as a team.”

 BIG PICTURE

 Florida State: The Seminoles have all the traits needed to make a deep NCAA Tournament run.
-They feature a deep roster (10 players scored), have forced more turnovers than any team in the ACC, and possess on underrated star in Vassell, who has scored in double figures in eight consecutive games.
+They feature a deep roster, have forced more turnovers than any team in the ACC, and possess on underrated star in Vassell, who has scored in double figures in eight consecutive games.
 He is averaging 17.6 points per game in that span.

 Virginia Tech: When the Hokies don’t hit 3-pointers, they struggle, and that happened again Saturday.
 Virginia Tech made just 7 of 30 from beyond the arc against the Seminoles.
 In their three-game losing streak, the Hokies are shooting just 30.1% (22 of 73) from 3-point range.